-On December 15, 2021, Walmart and Symbotic consummated the gross exercise of the vested portion of the Walmart Warrants, and Walmart became a holder of approximately 6.5% of Warehouse's outstanding Common
+On December 15, 2021, Walmart and Symbotic consummated the gross exercise of the vested portion of the Walmart Warrants, and Walmart became a holder of approximately 6.5% of Warehouse's outstanding Common Units.

-Units.
 On May 20, 2022, Walmart and Symbotic consummated the gross exercise of the remaining portion of the Walmart Warrants, which increased Walmart's ownership to 10.0% of Warehouse's outstanding Common Units.
 For a description of our relationship with Walmart, see "Business-Customers-Walmart," which disclosure is incorporated herein by reference.

-See "Warrant Transactions" in Note 2 to our audited consolidated financial statements included elsewhere in this prospectus.
+See Note 11 to our audited consolidated financial statements and Note 7 to our unaudited consolidated financial statements included elsewhere in this prospectus.